Mind Matters Mental Health Checks

 Click on a step below to view more detail.

-Reliable mental health assessment can be affected by:
+Reliable mental health assessments can be affected by:

 - Misunderstanding of the questions being asked.